napari/napari/docs/explanations/rendering.md

 | 10Hz      | 100          | Bad             |
 | 5Hz       | 200          | Unusable        |

-In addition to the average framerate dropping there can be single slow frames, or patterns with slow and fast frames, this leads to "stuttering".
-These variations in framerate should be minimized as well since they will make napari seem glitchy or flakey even if the average framerate is decent.
+Aside from the average framerate if napari renders even a single frame slowly or has a pattern of slow and fast frames is can be annoying.
+People have coined the term "[janky](http://jankfree.org/)" to describe applications that have framerate irregularity.
+So we want napari's average framerate to be high but also prefer a consistent framerate to one that's all over the map.

 # Array-like Interface